Now and again, I encounter websites of Thai Massage therapists or schools, boasting about the celebrities they’ve given massage sessions to.

 The truth however is that saying you have or had “famous clients,” doesn’t say anything about your qualities as a therapist or teacher.

-It often only means you had the “right connections or business attitude” to get acquainted to a certain group of jet-set.
+It often only means you had the “right connections or business attitude” to get acquainted to a certain group of people.
 And if you have “caught” one of them, most often more will follow almost automatically.
 That’s just how the world functions.

 Nevertheless, I don’t feel it’s something to be particularly proud of.
 Because famous people are not like other people.
 The difference is that it will often cost you when you make a “mistake”— you run the risk of losing all your other (famous) clients.
 As the proverb goes: he that climbs high, can fall deep!